Calling all cilantro lovers! This one's for you! This Cilantro Lime Chicken and Rice is so easy with avocado salsa and the juiciest marinade.

 Grilling instructions

-- Preheat BBQ to 400 F. Add everything under the chicken heading to a zip top bag or baking dish, mixing well to combine.
+- Preheat BBQ to 400 F. Add everything, but reserving some fresh cilantro on the side for topping after, under the chicken heading to a zip top bag or baking dish, mixing well to combine.
 Let chicken marinate for at least 15 minutes and up to 24 hours.

 - Remove chicken from the marinade and grill for 5 minutes per side, then remove from heat.
 Sprinkle cilantro overtop, then serve chicken overtop of cooked rice.
 Top with avocado salsa, and enjoy!